 Pumpkin spice and everything nice, that’s what this recipe is made of.
 If you love cinnamon rolls and you love pumpkin, you are in for a treat.
 First of all…delicious!
 Second of all…super easy!
-These Cinnamon Roll Pumpkin Turnovers are all the taste you live for in the fall and there’s only 5 ingredients.
+These Cinnamon Roll Pumpkin Turnovers are all the taste you live for in the fall and there are only 5 ingredients.

 Yep, you heard me right.
 Just 5 simple ingredients.
 This recipe was inspired by a recipe I posted way back when I first started blogging and had no idea how to take a picture.
 Cinnamon Roll Apple Turnovers.
 There are only 2 ingredients in that recipe.
 They are delicious but the pics are terrible so that post doesn’t get much love.
 I’m hoping my picture taking skills have evolved overtime.
 They say we eat with our eyes first, after all.